Trucks on the Tail of the Dragon

 So in Tennessee the signs warning trucks are actually aimed at other motorists warning them to DODGE THE TRUCKS THAT WILL BE IN YOUR LANE.
 Leave it to Tennessee to make such ridiculous statements.
 The commissioner should have been fired.

 Map showing roads that Prohibit Trucks Over 30 feet long.

-The DARK BLACK ROADS INDICATE THE BAN IN NORTH CAROLINA
+The DARK BLUE ROADS INDICATE THE BAN IN NORTH CAROLINA